Places To Visit In and Around Sydney

 Australia is a place with unbelievable natural beauty, makes you wonder why the Lord was partial in blessing it that way and Sydney in NSW is the crown jewel (I hear Melbournites, whining).
 Here's why, with perfect weather all year along (2C- 45C/35F-115F) and hundreds of beaches and so much to do, it cannot get any better.

-This hub tries to persuade you to travel to Sydney and visit this wonderful city if you (lesser souls) live any where else in the world.
+This hub tries to persuade you to travel to Sydney and visit this wonderful city if you (lesser souls) live anywhere else in the world.
 If you are a ozzie, enjoy mate!
 The hub gives you a list of place to visit around Sydney.
 It might take you any where between an hour to 5 hours to get to these places.
 I have personally travelled to all of these places and love them and am trying to give you my perspective.
 You might not like all of them but I am sure you will never regret visiting any of them.

 Transportation